Hepatitis E outbreak looms in quake-hit Nepal, deadly for pregnant women

-NEW YORK (Thomson Reuters Foundation) - Hundreds of pregnant women in Nepal are at risk of dying from hepatitis E, as the onset of the monsoon season could trigger an outbreak of the virus in the earthquake-hit country, experts warned.
+NEW YORK, June 18 (Thomson Reuters Foundation) - Hundreds of pregnant women in Nepal are at risk of dying from hepatitis E, as the onset of the monsoon season could trigger an outbreak of the virus in the earthquake-hit country, experts warned.

 Tens of thousands of survivors of the South Asian country's worst disaster on record are at "very high" risk of facing an outbreak of the liver disease, which spreads through water contaminated with faeces, researchers said in the Lancet medical journal.